hbc/knowledgebase/r/rshiny_server.md

   - `tableOutput()` This returns a table and is usually paired with `renderTable({})` on the server side
   - `plotOutput()` This returns a plot and is usually paired with `renderPlot({})` on the server side

 Second, let's talk about the server side where everything is assigned to the `server` object:

-- `function(input, output){}` This is always the start to your server and it begins a function to be processed
+- `function(input, output){}` This is always the start to your server object and it opens a function to be processed
 - `output$output_variable <- render[Format]({})` This is what you are assigning the output to.
 The `render[Format]({})` function can have several forms:
     - `renderText({})` Prints text and is usually paired with `textOutput()` on the UI side
     - `renderPrint({})` Prints text that way it comes from the R console and is usually paired with `verbatimTextOutput()` on the UI side